 Early Life and Career:

 Emile Berliner was born in Hanover, Germany on the 20th of May 1851.
 He was one of thirteen children born to Samuel and Sarah Berliner.
-Following a few years of school in Hanover, Berliner was sent to Wolfenbuttel from which he graduated in 1865 at the age of fourteen.
-Berliner then spent several years there after doing odd jobs in Hanover to help support the large Berliner family.
+His father was a merchant and his mother was an amateur musician.
+Following a few years of schooling in Hanover, Berliner was sent to Wolfenbuttel where he graduated in 1865 at the age of fourteen from the Samsonschule.
+Berliner then spent several years doing odd jobs in Hanover to help support the large Berliner family.

-Berliner turned his attention to the violin.
+Berliner moved his attention to the violin.
 It is well known that antique violins are consistently more brilliant over their entire range than new instruments.
 Berliner determined that the new instrument did not vibrate freely because the fibers of the wood under the bridge took much time to adjust to the uneven pressures transmitted by the strings through the bridge to the instruments body.

 In 1909 he donated funds for an infirmary building at the Starmont Tuberculosis Sanitarium in Washington Grove, Maryland, dedicated to the memory of his father.
 Berliner was president of the Washington Tuberculosis Association for some years.
 In 1920 Berliner endowed a silver cup as an annual award by the Tuberculosis Association to the city whose school children were most engaged in his health crusade.

-In 1899, Berliner wrote a book, Conclusions that speaks of his agnostic ideas on religion and philosophy.
+In 1899, Berliner wrote a book, “Conclusions” that speaks of his agnostic ideas on religion and philosophy.